 “Not one cent should be raised unless it is in accord with the law.”

 “Anyone may arrange his affairs so that his taxes shall be as low as possible; he is not bound to choose that pattern which best pays the treasury.

 There is not even a patriotic duty to increase one’s taxes.

 Over and over again the Courts have said that there is nothing sinister in so arranging affairs as to keep taxes as low as possible.

 Everyone does it, rich and poor alike and all do right, for nobody owes any public duty to pay more than the law demands.”

 (US Appeals Court Justice the Honourable Learned Hand)

 “The only difference between a taxman and a taxidermist is that the taxidermist leaves the skin.”

-Don’t feel bad about avoiding taxes, because you have the law on your side!
+Don’t feel bad about tax efficiency, because you have the law on your side!

 Last Updated on